DreaMinder/nuxt-netlify-cache/README.md

 ## Caveats

 Netlify cache dir is not documented and related to beta-features that may change or break something (but a simillar [Gatsby plugin](https://github.com/axe312ger/gatsby-plugin-netlify-cache/) is working fine though).
 I'm still testing and can't say if it's reliable for production use.
+Also keep in mind that Advanced strategy uses `--no-build` flag for `nuxt generate` which means it will only generate routes specified in nuxt.config.js, unspecified static routes will be ignored.